 While cancer in cats is not as common as it in dogs, it is still one of the leading causes of death in older cats.
-According to the Animal Cancer Foundation, 6 million cats will be diagnosed with cancer in the United States along.
 And because cats are masters at masking illness, it is often harder to detect.

 Treatment options for cats are almost as varied as treatment options for human cancers, and will depend on the type of cancer.
 Surgery is the most common treatment for any lumps or growths that need to be removed.
 In some cases, surgery can be curative.
 Other cancers may require chemotherapy or radiation.Continue Reading